Code-Institute-Submissions/Kaylaesmith1-bed-and-breakfast/README.md

 #### Imagery -- DONE
 Two different static images are included on the site depicting a homestead in a vineyard.
-Other images are used as the banner backgrounds on the About, Contact Us and other pages.
+Other images are used as the banner backgrounds on the About, Contact Us and Menu pages.

 #### Fonts -- DONE